-Pimperne is a parish of about 1,100 people, with most residents living in the village of Pimperne, less than a mile from the Georgian town of Blandford Forum along the A354.
+- 17. Pimperne is a parish of about 1,100 people, with most residents living in the village of Pimperne, less than a mile from the Georgian town of Blandford Forum along the A354. - 18.
 The parish comprises the village of Pimperne, and the historic settlements of Letton and Nutford.
 Historically the parish extended into what is now Blandford Forum and originally included the Damory Down and Larksmead estates up until 1984.
-Further Boundary Commission changes resulted in the Sunrise Business Park and the area occupied by Blandford allotments, as well as Kites Farm, transferring to Blandford Forum parish.
+Further Boundary Commission changes resulted in the Sunrise Business Park and the area occupied by Blandford allotments, as well as Kites Farm, transferring to Blandford Forum parish. - 19.
 The parish of Pimperne is blessed with a great community spirit.
-There is a thriving primary school, as well as a church, a pub and inn, village hall, village shop/Post Office (recently closed) and numerous clubs and associations within the village.
+There is a thriving primary school, as well as a church, a pub and an inn, village hall, village shop/Post Office (recently closed) and numerous clubs and associations within the village. - 20.
 The village stands in a valley (formed by a tributary of the River Stour) within the chalk downlands of the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB).
 The smaller settlement of Nutford lies within the Dorset AONB.
-Areas of Outstanding Natural Beauty are nationally designated in recognition of their national importance, the primary purpose being to conserve and enhance the natural beauty of the landscape.
+Areas of Outstanding Natural Beauty are nationally designated in recognition of their national importance, the primary statutory purpose being to conserve and enhance the natural beauty of the landscape.
 Promoting the quiet enjoyment of the countryside and having regard to the interests of those who live and work in the area are also important aims.
+The AONB status means that it is not sufficient to merely protect these landscapes; decision makers have a legal duty to have regard to the purpose of conserving and enhancing their natural beauty. - 21.
 Pimperne is an old village, possibly dating from Saxon times.
 The church font dates from the 12th century and outside the church gate is a 14th century preaching cross that was used by friars who were forbidden access to the church by the clergy.
 The Manor of Pimperne was bought by William Portman in the late 18th century, and a number of buildings around the village are clearly of a style linked with the Portman Estate, which continued until the 1920s.
 At the heart of the village lies a Conservation Area of special historic interest.

-So what are the key messages local residents would want to make?

-- > Pimperne is a rural area, well connected to but quite distinct from the nearby town of Blandford - > The landscape (the views and the close relationship with the countryside) and heritage (the old and characterful buildings and variety based on the past), are very much valued - > It is a working village, with an active mix of people that run local businesses and get involved in local activities - > The village is fortunate to have great local facilities, such as the school, village hall, and local recreation ground, and it wouldn't have the same community spirit without these.
-Although the post office and shop closed at the end of 2017, it is hoped that these facilities will continue, either at their existing or a different location.
+- 22. So what are the key messages local residents would want to make? - > Pimperne is a rural area, well connected to but quite distinct from the nearby town of Blandford - > The landscape (the views and the close relationship with the countryside) and heritage (the old and characterful buildings and variety based on the past), are very much valued - > It is a working village, with an active mix of people that run local businesses and get involved in local activities - > The village is fortunate to have great local facilities, such as the school, village hall, and local recreation ground, and it wouldn't have the same community spirit without these.
+The Post Office operates a weekly, half day service from the village hall following the closure of the local shop, and it is hoped that this service will find a permanent base at another site in the village.